AhmedBHameed/GoGoGo/src/002_Hello_world/README.md

 }
 ```

-## Some terms should we now about them
+## Some terms should we know about them

 > Type interface{}